-Today we recall the heroic escape to freedom of the great Frederick Douglass, America’s first black leader of true national stature, whose struggle from his slave roots in Maryland to successful published author just seven years later captivated the world and launched him as a public figure, great orator and spokesman of the burgeoning Abolitionist Movement.
-In his extraordinary autobiography, Narrative of the Life of Frederick Douglass, an American Slave, Douglass recounted the horrors of human bondage in a prose so eloquent that many white American skeptics doubted such radiant talent could possibly have poured forth from this former slave.
-But the outside world was fascinated by this brilliantly written life story that blew the whistle on American racism and its two-tier notions of Freedom, especially forcing non-white countries in Africa and Asia to re-evaluate their opinions of the ‘great’ USA.
+Today we recall the heroic escape to freedom of the great Frederick Douglass, America’s first black leader of a truly national stature, whose struggle from his slave roots in Maryland to successful published author just seven years later captivated the world and launched him as a public figure, great orator and spokesman of the burgeoning Abolitionist Movement.
+In his extraordinary autobiography, Narrative of the Life of Frederick Douglass, an American Slave, Douglass recounted the horrors of human bondage in a prose so eloquent that many white American sceptics doubted such a radiant talent could possibly have poured forth from a former slave.
+But both inside and outside America, the world was fascinated by this brilliantly written life story that blew the whistle on American racism and its two-tier notions of Freedom – and especially forced the peoples of Africa and Asia to re-evaluate their opinions of the ‘great’ USA.

 It was not until twenty-eight years after Frederick Douglass’ famous escape that the American Civil War forcibly ended slavery in the American South, almost three long decades during which the unstinting abolition work, incisive writings and electrifying lectures of this handsome, erudite black man edified the doubtful American public far more directly and emotively than any white apologists could ever have hoped to do.
 For his autobiography would become his Ur-text, the foundation upon which all of his credibility would come to rest.
 And try as the sceptics might, their attempts to pick holes in Narrative of The Life of Frederick Douglass came to nothing – indeed, the closer his writing was studied, the more his story screamed with the gnostic truths of only one who had endured such a life.